OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Integração/dados-investimentos/dados-tesouro.md

 ## *Open API Specification* of the API

-The documentation for the treasury bonds API to be built in the integration layer can be found [here][API-Treasure-Bonds]
+The documentation for the treasury bonds API to be built in the integration layer can be found [here][API-Treasury-Bonds]

-[API-Treasure-Bonds]: ../../../../../swagger-ui/index.html?api=en-data-treasure-titles
+[API-Treasury-Bonds]: ../../../../../swagger-ui/index.html?api=en-data-treasury-bonds
 [OOF-Investimentos]: ../OOF-Investimento.html